Joao-Amoroso/SIRS_LEMON/README.md

 ### Prerequisites

-What kind of **hardware** device and which **operating system** do you need to have to install the software.

-In this section also include detailed instructions for installing additiona software the application is dependent upon (such as PostgreSQL database, for example).

-To run our project we assume that any computer with [SEEDS labs](https://github.com/tecnico-sec/Setup/).
-Any other Operating System can be used with a similar setup flow.
+To run our project we assume that you are using a computer running the SEED labs VM, setup as described [here](https://github.com/tecnico-sec/Setup/).
+The most recent Ubuntu LTS distribution can be used with a similar setup flow.

 You need Python3 and Postgresql that can be installed with
 ```